vmaaik/reference-architectures/sap/sap-hana-v2/readme.md

 ### Deploy the solution using azbb

 To deploy the SAP NetWeaver Windows  reference architecture, follow these steps:

+1. Install the Azure Building Blocks from https://github.com/mspnp/template-building-blocks/wiki/Install-Azure-Building-Blocks

+2. Clone the GitHub repository : https://github.com/mspnp/reference-architectures/tree/larry/sap

-1. Navigate to the `sap\sap-hana-v2` folder for the repository you cloned in step 1 of the pre-requisites above.
+3. Navigate to the `sap\sap-hana-v2` folder for the repository you cloned in step 1 of the pre-requisites above.

-2. Login to Azure 'az login'
+4. Login to Azure 'az login'

-3. The parameter file specifies a default adminstrator user name and password for each VM in the deployment.
+5. The parameter file specifies a default adminstrator user name and password for each VM in the deployment.
 You must change these before you deploy the reference architecture.
 Open the `sap-hana-v2.json` and 'sap-hana-workload-v2.json' file and replace each **adminUsername** and **adminPassword** field with your new settings.
 Save the file.

-4. Deploy the 1st part of  reference architecture using the **azbb** command line tool as shown below.
+6. Deploy the 1st part of  reference architecture using the **azbb** command line tool as shown below.

   ```bash
   azbb -s <your subscription_id> -g <your resource_group_name> -l <azure region> -p sap-hana-v2.json --deploy
   ```

-5. Deploy the 2nd part of  reference architecture using the **azbb** command line tool as shown below.
+7. Deploy the 2nd part of  reference architecture using the **azbb** command line tool as shown below.

   ```bash
   azbb -s <your subscription_id> -g <your resource_group_name> -l <azure region> -p sap-hana-workload-v2.json --deploy
   ```

-For more information on deploying this sample reference architecture using Azure Building Blocks, visit the [GitHub repository][git].